Punktum-dk/epp-service-specification/README.md

   * The Change Password operation will only change the password on the sandbox environment
   * The sandbox environment is available at: epp-sandbox.dk-hostmaster.dk port 700

 Please note that when you first start to use the EPP sandbox environment, the access credentials are matching your production credentials.
-If these do not work. please contact: tech@dk-hostmaster.dk to get the synhcronized.
+If these do not work as expected (e.g. error `2200`). please contact: tech@dk-hostmaster.dk to get the credentials synhcronized.

 <a name="implementation-requirements"></a>
 # Implementation Requirements